F1b3r0pt1k/aks-grafana-prometheus/README.md

-This Terraform deployment provisions an AKS cluster for a lab environment.
+This Terraform deployment provisions an AKS cluster for test.
 There are two YAML pipelines for Azure DevOps that provision and destroy the cluster.

 The azure-pipelines.yml does the following: